armunro/atom-core/README.md

 # Introduction
-Atom is a PowerShell library for managing PowerShell modules sessions.
+Atom is a PowerShell library for managing PowerShell modules and sessions.
 The goals of this project are as follows:
 1) Simplify organizing, finding and executing PowerShell commands without requiring any special syntax or libraries
 2) Securely store command parameters and input them automatically when invoked later
 3) Make unattended execution easier